ABOUT US P.J.DUFFIN'S

 Beta-carotene is used in the body to make Vitamin A, a powerful anti-oxidant linked to preventing cancer and cardio-vascular disease.
 It can also give grass-fed bison fat a slightly yellow color; something that the grain-driven part of the bison industry will sometimes erroneously play up as a negative factor.
 Grain-fed bison has white fat, much like you see in most, if not all, supermarket beef; a fat whose health benefits are compromised by high Omega 6 content.

 In preliminary studies CLA, a fatty acid, has been linked to reducing the risk of cancer, diabetes and obesity.
+But please be advised the benefits of CLA are best realized from animals finished on fresh green grass, not hay.

 Other Things You Need To Know Before Purchasing Bison